snoby/chia-docker/Readme.md

 - /root/.chia - blockchain, config and potentially keys (mnemonic.txt)
 - /mnt/chia-plots/final - plots on storage
 - /mnt/chia-plots/tmp - *fast* storage for plotting, add one per device
+- /mt/passed-ca - passed in CA, copied from your main node.

 Possible start values are
 - all